 How Much Will This Cost?

 Because your manuscript is unique, you will receive a customized quote for each service.
-For copyediting and proofreading, my quote is based on a sample edit you may review.
+For copyediting and proofreading, my quote is based on a sample edit you can review.

 Providing high-quality work is important to me.
 I have spent many years honing my skills and furthering my professional education, and according to my clients, I’m very good at what I do.
 I charge accordingly while providing excellent value.
-So we’re not a good fit if you’re on a tight budget.
+So if you’re on a tight budget, we may not be a good fit.

-If you are on a tight budget, allow me to give you some advice.
+If you are on a tight budget, allow me to give you a piece of advice.
 You’ve spent a great deal of time and effort creating your manuscript.
-Don’t scrimp on copyediting, limiting your success as an author.
-Most books aren’t tied to today’s headlines, so if you need to, wait to save up enough money for a high-quality edit, a professionally designed cover and interior, and a good book publicist.
+Don’t scrimp on professional services, limiting your success as an author.
+Most books aren’t tied to today’s headlines, so if you need to, wait to save up enough money for at least a high-quality copyedit, a professionally designed cover and interior, and a good book publicist.
 Treat your book like the investment it is.